hawksj/customisable-opencanary-installer/readme.md

 ## Troubleshooting
 1. Confirm the Canary service is running by entering `systemctl status opencanary`.
 You should see a returned value that includes `Active: active (running)`
+2. Check OpenCanary screen is running with `sudo screen -r`
-2. Ensure your configuration file at \~/opencanary.conf is valid
+3. Ensure your configuration file at \~/opencanary.conf is valid
-3. Look for error messages at `/var/tmp/opencanary.log`
+4. Look for error messages at `/var/tmp/opencanary.log`

 ## Limitations
 Not all modules can currently be configured using this script, however I have tried to include the most common ones.
-Additional modules will currently need to be configured directly in the OpenCanary configuration file (found in home direction or under /root/.opencanary.conf
+Additional modules will currently need to be configured directly in the OpenCanary configuration file (found in home direction or under `/root/.opencanary.conf`